Q. Does insurance cover my appointment?

 If you have been involved in a motor vehicle accident, it is required you exhaust your extended health care plan prior to auto insurance billing.
 If your primary insurance does not allow direct billing, patient is responsible for payment.
 If your insurance company does allow direct billing (any other insurance provider other than Greenshield and Great West Life), as a courtesy we can submit claims on your behalf.

 We also have a limited funding for OHIP coverage.
-To qualify, you must be over 65 years of age or under 18 years of age or qualify for ODSP.
-You must have a physician referral or referral from the hospital.
+To qualify, you must be over 65 years of age or 0-19 years of age or qualify for ODSP.
+You must have a physician referral or referral from the hospital or nurse practitioner.

 Please contact us for details.